GDX Or Gold - Which One Is Better Now?

-It is common knowledge that during a bull market in gold, precious metals stocks that perform better than the metals themselves (gold and silver).
-In other words, when gold prices go, for example, up by 30%, precious metals stocks should go up more (by 60%, for instance).
+It is common knowledge that during a bull market in gold, precious metals stocks perform better than the metals themselves (gold and silver).
+In other words, when gold prices go, for example, up by 30%, precious metals stocks should go up more (by 60% for instance).
 It is called the leverage, and here is an explanation how it works:

 Source: Simple Digressions